H-1B Visa Fact Sheet

 Note: The approval of the H-1B Petition does not necessarily qualify the candidate to commence employment.
 The employer must verify whether the candidate has been granted a change to or an extension of H-1B status, or whether the candidate needs to obtain an H-1B visa.

-Need an experienced immigration lawyer in Boston who can help with the H-1B Visa process?
+Need an experienced H-1B visa lawyer in Boston who can help with the H-1B Visa process?
 Does your company need help to get an H-1B status for your temporary workers?
-Contact us today at 617-723-7111.
+Contact us today.
 Savitz Law serves clients in Boston, Cambridge, and surrounding areas, as well as throughout the U.S. and internationally.